Annajiraochalla/Testing-CA-Rules/README.md

 # Testing-CA-Rules
-We will testing different CA rules under noise conditions on the density classification task
+We will be testing different CA rules under noise conditions on the density classification task